lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

 ```

   - When the compilation is completed, look for the main/wrf.exe file

-  If you can find the  main/wrf.exe file, then the build was a success, enen
+  If you can find the  main/wrf.exe file,
+  Then the BUILD of WRF-CMAQ was SUCCESSFUL.

-  thought the mylog file will have this message at the end because it failed building emreal.
+  Despite the success in building wrf.exe, the mylog file will have an error message at the end because it failed building emreal, which isn't required to run WRF-CMAQ.

   ```
   ---> Problems building executables, look for errors in the build log  <---